The Grand Legacy That Humans Will Leave behind Will Most Likely Be Chicken Bones

 In Ernest Becker’s landmark 1973 philosophical work The Denial of Death, the Pulitzer Prize-winning author asserts that we as humans strive to leave some sort of significant legacy behind us.
 We want to ensure that our symbolic or spiritual self lives on beyond death.

-According to some experts, human civilization is currently in the era of the “Anthropocene,” which is a term that’s used to describe the unprecedented influence humans have on the planet.
+According to Smithsonian, some experts have asserted that human civilization is currently in an era they have dubbed the “Anthropocene,” a term that essentially describes the unprecedented influence humans have on the planet.

 Because of this influence, once the human civilization eventually vanishes, there will still remain significant footprints that mark our existence in history.
-A new study suggests that the largest, most significant footprint that humans will leave behind is a ton of chicken bones.
+And a 2018 study claimed that the largest, most significant footprint that humans will leave behind is a ton of chicken bones.

-The study, published in Royal Society Open Science, posits that the remains of domesticated chickens will be a major marker of our civilization, simply because there are just so many of them.
+The study, published in Royal Society Open Science, posited that the remains of domesticated chickens will be a major marker of our civilization, simply because there are just so many of them.

 More than 65 billion chickens were slaughtered in 2016 alone to accommodate our apparent insatiability for the bird, and that rate of chicken consumption is only increasing.
 If this pattern of consumption continues, chicken is on track to becoming the world’s most consumed meat, beating out the current number one: pork.